-Potential Mitigation Measures: Potential mMitigation measures would include the following actions by the Army: (1) review and update the Army's public engagement efforts to ensure the current various access programs are known and understood by the community, and (2) work with NHOs and cultural practitioners to update and/or develop a mutually beneficial cultural access plan that facilitates and increases awareness of safe engagement with cultural resources and practices within the MMR project area, and (3) promote long-term stewardship of the 'āina with regard to military use of the State-owned land.
+Mitigation Measures: Mitigation measures would include the following actions by the Army: (1) review and update the Army's public engagement efforts to ensure the current various access programs are known and understood by the community, and (2) work with NHOs and cultural practitioners to update and/or develop a mutually beneficial cultural access plan that facilitates and increases awareness of safe engagement with cultural resources and practices within the MMR project area.
 See Section 3.5 for further discussion on these mitigation measures.